6 Website features you should check

 If you have a website, it appears more professional if your email address is linked to your domain name.
 For example, my website is proofnow.co.uk.
 My business email is annie@proofnow.co.uk.

-It is personal choice if you display your phone number or not.
+It is personal choice whether to display your phone number or not.
 Some freelancers like their customers to book a call, so their number may be linked to a Call To Action (CTA) button.

-Being contacted by WhatsApp is the worst, in my opinion.
+Being contacted by WhatsApp, in my opinion, is the worst way to communicate for business.
 I keep that app for friends and family.
-Others don’t want to be disturbed by phone, but would rather be contacted by email.
+Others don’t want to be disturbed by phone but would rather be contacted by email.
 Whatever your preferred form of communication, make sure it is apparent and correct on your website.

 2. Contact form